 Most any dietary fiber offers numerous health benefits, including weight loss and toxin cleansing.
 Dextrin has been linked to support for heart health, blood sugar, and overall health.
 Here are 8 of the top benefits of dextrin.

 1. Promotes Healthy Intestinal Flora

-Dextrin is considered a prebiotic, compounds that feed probiotics or “good” bacteria.
-It has been shown to reduce lactobacilli, a powerful beneficial bacteria which is responsible for supporting digestion.
+Dextrin is considered a prebiotic, compounds that feed probiotics or "good" bacteria.
+It has been shown to aid lactobacilli, a powerful beneficial bacteria responsible for supporting digestion.
 As the good bacteria continues to proliferate throughout the digestive system, a balanced ratio of good to bad bacteria is established.

 2. Supports Healthy Cholesterol Levels

 Dietary fiber has been shown to reduce "bad" cholesterol (LDL) levels to support cardiovascular health.
 As a dietary fiber, dextrin is no exception and has been shown to reduce triglyceride levels.
 Triglycerides are fats in the blood that have the ability to increase heart disease and stroke risk.
 Although it may lower LDL levels, dextrin may help maintain HDL levels, or the "good" cholesterol.

 3. Relieves Occasional Constipation

 In general, fiber provides bulk in the intestines and allows for the elimination of wastes out of the body via increased bowel movement frequency.
 Fiber, including dextrin, needs to be consumed with plenty of water for effectiveness.
 Without hydration, fiber can’t move and can actually compound constipation.
 Dietary fiber supplements often contain dextrin as one of the fiber sources because it's so effective.